muratk3n/thirdwave/en/tweets/2020/week14b.md

 ---

 Read somewhere the EU coronabond debate morphed into a continuation of the Eurobonds debate.
-"The North" do not want either.
+"The North" does not want either.

 *2020-3-29 8:9:6*